Battle of Medina Ridge: 3rd Brigade, 1st Armored Division Valorous Unit Award Citation

-Headquarters and Headquarters 3rd Brigade, 1st Armored division distinguished itself by gallantry in action from 24 to 28 February 1991, while conducting offensive operations against the Iraqi republican Guard Forces Command (RGFC) during Operation DESERT STORM.
+Headquarters and Headquarters 3rd Brigade, 1st Armored division distinguished itself by gallantry in action from February 24 - 28th, 1991, while conducting offensive operations against the Iraqi Guard Forces Command (RGFC) during Operation Desert Storm.
 The brigade fought on the division's right flank as it led the VII Corps main attack against the RGFC.
 Completing the destruction of the RGFC Brigade, the 3rd Brigade rejoined the division transitioned to pursuit operations and continued its attack eastward.
 Executing an aggressive and continuous movement, the 3rd Brigade fought numerous engagements.
 The brigade made contact with a tank battalion defending the western flank of a RGFC's major logistics base.
-Attacking with all three Battalions on line, the enemy vaporized in front of the brigade, ten armored vehicles destroyed in the first minute of the battle.
+Attacking with all three battalions on line, the enemy vaporized in front of the brigade, ten armored vehicles destroyed in the first minute of the battle.
 The brigade's relentless attack continued throughout the day and into the night as it raced eastward at a rate of 15 kilometers per hour.
-In 24 hours of nearly continuous combat, the brigade destroyed or captured 547 vehicles, including 102 tanks, 81 armored personnel carriers, 34 artillery pieces, 15 AAA guns and captured hundreds of tons of supplies and 528 EPWs.
-The brigade completed this exemplary action without the loss of a single soldier or vehicle and only three WIAs.
-Through their demonstrated courage, tenacity, esprit de corps and professionalism, Headquarters and Headquarters Company, 3rd Brigade, 1st Armored Division actions reflect great credit upon themselves and the United States Army.
+In 24 hours of nearly continuous combat, the brigade destroyed or captured 547 vehicles, including 102 tanks, 81 armored personnel carriers, 34 artillery pieces, 15 AAA guns, and captured hundreds of tons of supplies and 528 Enemy Prisoners of War (EPW's).
+The brigade completed this action without the loss of a single soldier or vehicle and only three Wounded In Action (WIA's).